Connic

 Catches hate speech, harassment, violence, and policy violations in agent outputs.
 Plus topic restriction to keep agents focused on their designated purpose.

 And critically: every guardrail evaluation is recorded as a trace span.
-You do not just prevent harm — you prove you prevented it.
-That is the difference between having security and having demonstrable compliance.
+You don't just prevent harm, you can prove you prevented it.
+Security alone isn't compliance.
+Proof is.

 Continuous Evaluation: Catch Regressions Before Users Do

-Compliance is not a one-time checkpoint.
+Compliance isn't a one-time checkpoint.
 The Act requires ongoing monitoring.
-Agent behavior can change with model updates, prompt modifications, or shifts in user input patterns.
+Agent behavior can change with model updates, prompt modifications, or shifts in user input.
 You need automated quality evaluation that runs continuously.

 This is what Article 9's "continuous risk management" looks like in practice.
 Not a spreadsheet.
 Not a quarterly review.
 Automated, real-time evaluation on every single run.